-Hike: Bajada Vista heads west from Wildhorse trail as it begins its gradual descent through the desert.
-You are immediately treated to expansive views to your west where the desert appears to stretch on forever.
-While most of Tucson is not readily visible from Bajada Vista during the day, at night the nearest houses begin to appear as they turn on their lights.
+Bajada Vista heads west from Wildhorse trail as it begins its gradual descent through the desert.
+You are immediately treated to expansive views to your west, where the desert appears to stretch on forever.
+While most of Tucson is not readily visible from Bajada Vista during the day, the nearest houses begin to appear as they turn on their lights at night.

 The further you follow Bajada Vista, the more the trail will twist and turn as it works its way through the desert.
-Although the curviness is evident while hiking, it becomes much more pronounced when trail running.
+However, the curviness is evident while hiking; it becomes much more pronounced when trail running.
 Combining the curves with the gradual decrease in elevation can make this section feel much like a roller coaster when running.

 This hike is listed as One-Way.